In the News

 AMAZON: The million square-foot warehouse is being erected now on Route 9 between exits 11 and 12 and will be a fullfillment center for Amazon.
 See SPDA's position in Latest Advertiser Articles.
 The neighborhood of Richwood and Hillcrest Drives fight back.
 Link to the Save Schodack petition and website to read the latest developments.
 Meanwhile the Town approved more taxpayer funds for lawyers to defend the appeal, which could have been avoided if they had required and reviewed a full environmental impact statement prior to approval.
 What is an environmental impact statement (EIS)?
 See also the EPA's description of an EIS.

 ZONING!
 Community awaits completion of Town-wide zoning, which has been pushed forward again by the Town of Schodack Zoning Working Group.
 Town-wide zoning must be completed before the Town Center Plan will be finalized by the Town Board.
-Link to the Town Center Plan, which was approved 6 years ago, pending finalization with passage of new zoning laws.
+Link to the Town Center Plan, which was approved over 6 years ago, pending finalization with passage of new zoning laws.
 Tell your Supervisor, Planning Board, and Town Council to finish the job, and update our zoning laws.

 Schodack Candidate Forum: